Introduction to Disciplines

 Raider: Melee oriented Hawker.
 Scout: Range oriented Hawker.

 Artisan: Crafting oriented Dealer.
 Bourgeois: Combat oriented Dealer.

 Enforcer: Specialist of either the Two-Handed Sword or the Axe.
-Separate skill trees, can only pick one.
-Two Handed Sword Enforces have single target attacks with debuffs.
-Axe Enforcers have more powerful single target attacks to help fight against other Defenders.
+These are separate skill trees, so you can only pick one.
+Two Handed Sword Enforces have a larger array of debuff attacks when fighting.
+Axe Enforcers have more damaging single target attacks.

 Vanguard: Uses the Launcher weapon to attack at range, has powerful party buffs and ranged attacks.

 Crusader: Shield specialists, also has two branches.
+These are separate skill trees, so you can only pick one (Mace and Sword).
 One handed maces is more offensive, one handed sword is more defensive.
-Can only choose one.